JJHPhoto/self_taught_programmer/README.md

 I really need to do these challenges quicker.
 I keep pushing them off till it has been a few days/weeks since I read the chapter.
 I completely forgot about the concat & mult methods that were used in Challenge 9.

 Challenge 10 was a something I understood but didn't know.
 I understood what I was supposed to do, but I didn't know I had to `slice` at the index.
 I thought I could at the `','`.

+## Day 16

+Jet lag has been rough but looking forward to getting back into this book.
+Though, Loops were never my strong suite.

+I am enjoying the `for-loops` in Python.
+Much less complicated that JS.
+Or maybe this guy explains it better than Anthony.